Whittingham railway station (Northumberland): History

-The station opened on 5 September 1887 by the North Eastern Railway.
+The station was opened on 5 September 1887 by the North Eastern Railway.
 It was situated on the north side of an unnamed road and immediately west of the junction at the A697.
 The station had five sidings on the west side, one serving a goods shed, three serving a goods platform and the last one serving a coal drop and a weighbridge.

 The station closed to passengers on 22 September 1930 and to goods traffic on 2 March 1953.

-Despite there being no passenger service the station site was host to a LNER camping coach from 1935 to 1939 and may have had a coach visiting in 1934 and 1935.
+The station site was host to a LNER camping coach from 1935 to 1939 and may have had a coach visiting in 1934 and 1935; this was despite the lack of a passenger service.
 Camping coach residents were transported to and from the coach in a passenger carriage attached to parcels trains.

+The site today

-In 2009 the station was bought by a private individual, in order to transform it into his residence.
+In 2009, the station was bought by a private individual to transform it into a residence.
 The work of restoration was documented in the episode "Victorian Railway Station" of the television series The Restoration Man.

-By 2016 the restoration work is still going.
+In 2016, the restoration work was reported as ongoing.